Malhmoodite: Chemical properties

 Malhmoodite was examined using energy-dispersive X-ray spectra from a scanning electron microscope to show that the mineral contained major amounts of Zr and P, a moderate amount of Fe, but also some minute amounts of Ca, Si, and Ti.
-However, because of Malhmoodite's small size and rarity, it couldn't be determined chemically by macroscopic tools.
+However, because of malhmoodite's small size and rarity, it could not be determined chemically by macroscopic tools.
 X-ray powder data brought the most information about the formulation and then was combined with the elemental information from the scanning electron microscope.
 The mineral has been attempted to be synthesized in a lab multiple times, but there has been no success.
-The average composition from the examined Malhmoodite grains are listed in the table below.
+The average composition from the examined malhmoodite grains are listed in the table below.
 It was collected from 25 analyses.
 The H2O was by difference and likely reduced by the vacuum when examining the samples.
 The numbers in the parentheses after the weight percent is the standard deviation.